emmbryo/tandem-api/README.md

 ## Requirements for running the application
-It requires an instance of mongoDB to run, one for authentication and one for the tandem data.
+It requires an instance of mongoDB to run, for authentication and for the tandem data.

 ## Environmental variables
 The needed environmental variables are: